Dearr-Derah/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Write a script that prints “Hello, World”, followed by a new line to the standard output Write a shell script that creates a file named exactly Create a script that displays the 10 newest files in the current directory
+Write a script that prints “Hello, World”, followed by a new line to the standard output Write a shell script that creates a file named exactly Create a script that displays the 10 newest files in the current directory Display all the lines in the file /etc/passwd that do not contain the pattern bin